The Border Consortium: Burmese Refugee Camps Photo Essay (November 2025)

 These camps were vibrant, self-governed communities that felt much like any other town in Southeast Asia; full of schools, markets, and an inspiring sense of positivity.
 The only catch was that no one was allowed to leave.
 But now, that is changing.

 I remember a conversation with a young Karen woman, a member of the camp administration who, like many young people there, spoke excellent English.
 (In green shirt below.)
 When I asked if she had ever been to Chiang Mai, she said, “No, that would be like a dream.”
 Now, with a pressing need for unskilled labor across Thailand, she and countless others may finally get to pursue that dream and find meaningful work.
-It is an incredibly positive development in a year begun with such malice.
+It is an incredibly positive development in a year begun with such malice and hardship.

 TBC press release on the change of policy.
 Major kudos to the Thai government for making this happen.

-I will end by saying, I am up for volunteering on these types of projects, when time permits.
-I would rather tough it through the mountains in a Land Cruiser over going to an all-inclusive resort somewhere.
 If you are involved with a charity that needs to tell a positive story through photography, contact me to discuss.
 I have worked with the Asian Development Bank, Save the Children, CARE, USAID (RIP), Helen Keller International and more.